Search

 Sharing Lessons to End the HIV Epidemic in the U.S. and Abroad

 Over the last decade, medical and pharmaceutical treatments for HIV have shifted HIV-infection from a death sentence to a manageable condition where a person with HIV can live a long productive life.
-According to the World Health Organization (WHO), approximately 31 million people were living with HIV in 2022 worldwide.
 To address the need for greater availability of medical and pharmaceutical services, the U.S. government’s President’s Emergency Plan for AIDS Relief (PEPFAR), has provided global HIV/AIDS response in more than 50 countries, investing more than $110 billion since its inception in 2003.

 In the U.S., the Centers for Disease Control & Prevention (CDC) reported 1.2 million people living with HIV and of those 65.9 percent were virally suppressed.
 Of those 1.2 million people, 566,846 were served by the Ryan White HIV/AIDS Program (RWHAP) in 2022 with a viral suppression rate of 89.6 percent